 For a lot of Medicare agents, AEP is the most stressful time of year.
 You're trying to service your entire book of business in less than 8 weeks, all while managing to keep some sort of work-life balance.

-This year, AEP may feel even more stressful with the CMS compliance changes including disclaimers, call recording, and call storing.
+This year, AEP may feel even more stressful with another round of CMS compliance changes including a more involved disclaimer, 48-hour SOA rule, and stricter rules on marketing vs communication materials.

 No matter how many clients you have, here are some ideas to lighten your load, automate some tasks, and ensure you service all your clients during enrollment season.